CorneliusOmeje/HR-Project/README.md

 EDA involves exploring the datasets to answer key questions such as:
 - What are the working preferences of employees?
 - What is the Total working days
-- What are the percentage of WFH
+- What are the percentage of WFH (Work from Home)
-- What are the percentage of SL
+- What are the percentage of SL (Sickleave)
 ![Screenshot 2025-01-14 145152](https://github.com/user-attachments/assets/4506e36f-e20f-4f62-9b56-e1c8a94904ae)
 ![Screenshot 2025-01-14 145211](https://github.com/user-attachments/assets/2c09c469-2a70-44b7-88a9-08e7d00470c8)
 ![Screenshot 2025-01-14 145252](https://github.com/user-attachments/assets/5e348c7a-5588-41f1-81ed-f0afde9d50bb)